Charlotte Murchison: Personal life

-Charlotte was born to parents General Francis Hugonin (d.
-1836), who was later described as highly intelligent by his daughter Charlotte, and Charlotte Hugonin née Edgar (d.
-1838), who was a talented florist and botanist according to her daughter.
-At age 27, she met Roderick Impey Murchison, a soldier, and they married later that year, on 29 August 1815.
+Charlotte was a daughter of General Francis Hugonin (1750–1836), whom she later described as highly intelligent, and his wife Charlotte Edgar (died 1838), who was a talented florist and botanist, according to her daughter.
+At the age of 27, she met Roderick Impey Murchison, a soldier, and they married later that year, on 29 August 1815.

 In 1816, the young couple went on a tour of France, the Alps, and Italy, where Charlotte closely observed the various distinctive forms of plant life found among rock formations in the areas they visited.
 After spending the winter in Genoa, they travelled to Rome and stayed into the summer, where Charlotte fell ill and nearly died of a malarial fever.
 Although she recovered, the effects of the illness persisted throughout her life.

 While in Rome, the Murchisons became lifelong friends with Mary Somerville (1780–1872), who would later write of them in her autobiography, describing Charlotte as "an amiable accomplished woman, [who] drew prettily and – what was rare at the time – she had studied science, especially geology, and it was chiefly owing to her example that her husband turned his mind to those pursuits in which he afterwards obtained such distinction."

 Following their trip to Europe, the Murchisons moved to Barnard Castle, County Durham.
 During their time here, Charlotte continued her collecting and studying of minerals, although her husband had settled into a life apart from geology.
 After spending years at her pursuits, Charlotte – along with Sir Humphry Davy – convinced Roderick to continue his study of geology.
 In 1824, the couple moved to London in order for Roderick to attend lectures on the subject.